 p<0.0001

 When looking at a breakdown of the number of students who received a particular grade on the test (see Figure 1), the 3A quiz had many more students who earned a grade in the “A” range (A+, A, A-).
 In fact, every student earned a grade in the “A” range on the 3A test, while the students received a larger range of grades, including one student with an “F” on the 3B quiz.
-Appendix F contains the raw test scores for the quizzes.
+Appendix F contains the raw scores for the quizzes.

 Figure 1.
 Quiz scores.